Shen0003/SmartFoodiePlan/README.md

 - Develop the function to allow the user to save the output.
 - Design a more interactive UI/UX.

-## Make sure to try it out by clicking "Open in Streamlit" besides the title!
+## Make sure to try it out by clicking "Open in Streamlit" besides the title or the link in the About section!
 Thanks for your time.